jcsherin/datablok/crates/parquet-embed-tantivy/README.md

 TRACE open:read_directory: parquet_embed_tantivy::index: close time.busy=128ms time.idle=416ns
 ```

-### 2. Full Table Scan is Faster when Index Matches Many Rows
+### 2. Full Table Scans are Faster when the Full-Text Index Matches Many Rows

 If the full-text index matches a lot of rows, the performance bottleneck becomes
 resolving the matching documents to a list of `id` values.
 A full-table scan has
-a better, stable performance in this case.
+consistent, stable performance in comparison.

 ```text
 ┌──────────┬──────────┬──────────┬───────────┬───────┬─────────────┬──────────────────┐